 MOD AFCP/87A4/6#1430

-5.388A In Regions 1 and 3, the bands 1 885-1 980 MHz, 2 010-2 025 MHz and 2 110-2 170 MHz and, in Region 2, the bands 1 885-1 980 MHz and 2 110-2 160 MHz may be used by high altitude platform stations as base stations to provide International Mobile Telecommunications (IMT), in accordance with Resolution 221 (Rev.WRC-07).
-Their use by IMT applications using high altitude platform stations as base stations does not preclude the use of these bands by any station in the services to which they are allocated and does not establish priority in the Radio Regulations.
-(WRC-12)
+5.388A The frequency bands 1 710-1 980 MHz, 2 010-2 025 MHz and 2 110-2 170 MHz in Regions 1 and 3, and the frequency bands 1 710-1 980 MHz and 2 110-2 160 MHz in Region 2 are identified for use by high-altitude platform stations as International Mobile Telecommunications (IMT) base stations (HIBS).
+This identification does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
+Resolution 221 (Rev.WRC-23) shall apply.
+Such use of HIBS in the frequency bands 1 710-1 785 MHz in Regions 1 and 2, and 1 710-1 815 MHz in Region 3 is limited to reception by HIBS, and in the frequency band 2 110-2 170 MHz is limited to transmission from HIBS.
+HIBS shall not claim protection from existing primary services.
+No. 5.43A does not apply.
+The notifying administration of HIBS at the time of submission of the Appendix 4 information shall send an objective, measurable and enforceable commitment undertaking that in case of unacceptable interference is caused shall immediately reduce the interference to the acceptable level or cease the emission.
+(WRC-23)

 Reasons: To modify footnote RR No. 5.388A in view of updating the conditions with regards to the identification of the frequency bands 1 710-1 885 MHz, 1 885-1 980 MHz, 2 010-2 025 MHz and 2 110-2 170 MHz for the use of HIBS on the basis of not claiming protection from existing primary services, a formal commitment from administrations authorizing such systems to coordinate with affected neighbouring countries and to notify the HIBS stations to ITU and a revision of Resolution 221 (Rev.WRC-07) specifying the conditions for the use of this band by HIBS.